pretix/pretix-docs/docs/contributing-to-the-docs/mkdocs.md

 ## Placeholders

 Use `:placeholder: ... :` to mark placeholders outside of navigation paths.
-These will be displayed the same way as placeholders *within* navigation paths.
+MkDocs will display these the same way as placeholders *within* navigation paths.
-This does not work in combination with button or icons formatting
+This does **not** work in combination with button or icons formatting
 Example:

 ```